josephbeuysmum/Dertisch/README.md

 ![Venn diagram of Waiter/HeadChef relationships](https://github.com/josephbeuysmum/Dertisch/blob/devops/Assets/Venn2.gif?raw=true)

-`HeadChef` is a part-public, part-internal class that has its own `HeadChefForWaiter` and `HeadChefForSousChef` objects, which themselves are defined as protocols that one must concretely implement as specific classes.
-The `Waiter` only has access to the `HeadChefForWaiter` instance within `HeadChef`.
+`HeadChef` is a part-public, part-internal class that has its own `HeadChefForWaiter` and `HeadChefForSousChef` objects, which themselves are defined as protocols that must be implemented concretely as specific classes, and which are referred to internally as `facets`.
+Thereafter a `Waiter` only has access to the `HeadChefForWaiter` instance within its `HeadChef`.

-	public protocol HeadChefFacet {
+	public protocol HeadChefFacet: class {
 		init(_ headChef: HeadChef, _ key: String)
 	}

-	public protocol HeadChefForWaiter: class, HeadChefFacet {
+	public protocol HeadChefForWaiter: HeadChefFacet {
 		func give(_ order: CustomerOrder, _ key: String)
 	}

-	public protocol HeadChefForSousChef: class, HeadChefFacet {
+	public protocol HeadChefForSousChef: HeadChefFacet {
 		func give(_ prep: InternalOrder)
 	}